if a product is good enough to sell, it’s good enough to be testED

 Test reports are available for purchase through a subscription.
 Our sales department can provide you with options that best fit your needs.
 Get in touch.

 How are vendors selected and involved in the testing process?

-Unfortunately, some vendors are reluctant to participate in an independent test that they do not control.
-We prefer that selected vendors come willingly and support the testing process, but if they decline, we may include their devices anyway, particularly if they have a significant market share and/or have gained broad visibility through bold claims to the marketplace.
+Unfortunately, some vendors are reluctant to participate in an independent test that they cannot control.
+We always prefer that vendors participate willingly and support the testing process, but if they decline, we may include their products anyway, particularly if they have a significant market share and/or have gained broad visibility through bold claims to the marketplace.
 Under this scenario, where vendors attempt to avoid testing, products are often donated by interested parties and if necessary, will be purchased for testing.
 When a product is not included in one of our tests, it is typically because of one of a few reasons:

 There was insufficient interest in the product from the NSS customer community; let us know you are interested!

 The product was not suitable for the test